-Review Summary: One of hip-hops forgotten classics.10 of 12 thought this review was well written
+Review Summary: it's a classic but i forgot because it's forgotten13 of 15 thought this review was well written

-For those that do not know, Souls of Mischief are a 4 piece subgroup of the hip-hop collective Hieroglyphics from Oakland, California.
-The group’s line up on this album consisted of Opio, Tajai, Phesto and A-Plus, serving as the groups DJ.
-In 1993 they released this very album, aptly titled, “93 ‘til Infinity”.
+Souls of Mischief are a 4 piece subgroup of the hip-hop collective Hieroglyphics from Oakland, California.
+The group’s line up on this album consisted of Opio, Tajai, Phesto and A-Plus, who was the group's DJ.
+In 1993 they released this album, titled, 93 ‘til Infinity

 Like A Tribe Called Quest’s Ali Shaheed Muhammad, A-Plus opts for a more jazz oriented feel with the beats.
 A-Plus show cases some of his best production tracks like, “Anything Can Happen”, and the classic title track.
 “93 ‘til Infinity” also features production from Hieroglyphic affiliates, Del tha Funkee Homosapien, Jay-Biz, and Domino.

 The laid-back jazzy beats and positive lyrics seem as somewhat of a stark reaction to the more violent nature of west coast hip-hop at the time.
 They showed that hip-hop did not need to always rely on drugs and violence in order to be good.93 ‘til Infinity

 is one of the best hip-hop albums of all time and is often overlooked due to its contrast in sound.
 If you like 90s hip-hop, 93 ‘til Infinity